Summer time at Redhead Beach

 There are plans to sort out the deterioration of the timber by upgrading and redeveloping the marina, which has some locals a bit worried about what’s to come.
 The concerns might come from the fact that Elizabeth Bay is nestled between the much busier Woolloomooloo and Rushcutters Bay — and (folks like this aside) you’d be hard pressed finding anyone in Elizabeth Bay who want it to be built into anything like either of those two neighbouring bays.

 It’s hard to imagine Wendy’s Secret Garden being a run down, over-grown, under-appreciated patch of land — but that’s precisely what it was before Wendy Whiteley began working her magic.
-Nestled on the harbour’s edge at Lavender Bay, the garden is no longer much of a secret (despite its moniker).
+Nestled on the harbour’s edge at Lavender Bay, the garden is no longer much of a secret.

 After Dark on Redhead Beach